carrotsrc/StrangeIO/README.md

 ## Building

-There are three separate build scrips:
+To build the
 - framework/
 - test/
-- examples/

-In each of the directories, configure the script using:
+In the framework directory run the cmake config command

-`$ cmake .`
+`$ ccmake .`

 Then once it is configured, run the make

 `$ make`

-## Running Examples

-If the library wasn't installed, it's easiest to use the runex bash file in the examples/ directory, which will set LD_LIBRARY_PATH to the parent directory

-Either way, you should use the command-line parameter ```-c [.cfg file]``` to specify which configuration file to load which could be impulse.cfg or sine.cfg

-Example:

-`./runex -c sine.cfg `

-`./rackioex -c sine.cfg `
+The `make` command is used in the test directories

 ## Future plans

 Among other things:

-- Integrate more hosting platforms
+- Integrate more hosting platforms including runtime python
 - Expose more tweaks to the configuration file
 - Make cross-platform -- core framework only depends on ALSA for MIDI
 - Better C++ code